Seal Crosses Busy Road In St Kilda

 After consultation with Melbourne Zoo seal keepers, it was agreed that the seal’s behaviour was a little more concerning and further assessment would be needed.
 A decision was made by Melbourne Zoo in conjunction with the Department of Sustainability & Environment to rescue the seal.
 Melbourne zoo attended the scene and together with Wildlife Victoria volunteers captured the seal and he was then transported to the zoo for further assessment.

 The New Zealand Fur Seal, aptly named Saint, has spent two days recovering at Melbourne Zoo and zoo vets have given him the all clear.
 New Zealand Fur Seals generally hunt in Bass Strait rather than Port Philip Bay so although it was unusual for him to be in the bay, he may have just been taking a break in calmer waters.
 Saint will be returned to the straight on Monday all being well.

-Please contact the Wildlife Victoria Emergency Phone Service if you see sick, injured or orphaned wildlife on 13 000 WILDLIFE (13 000 94535).
+Please contact the Wildlife Victoria Emergency Response Service if you see sick, injured or orphaned wildlife on 13 000 WILDLIFE (13 000 94535).
 Save the number in your phone!